BMarkley/CrosshairCursor/README.md

 then activating the applet from the cinamon applet menu.

 ### Usage
-When run without options a gray and black fullscreen Crosshair will follow the mouse
+When run without options a light-grey and black fullscreen Crosshair will follow the mouse

 Usage can change with options, such as crosshair size, vertical only, horizontal only, Fixed locations, colours, etc.